kassambara/rstatix/README.md

 standard evaluation.

 -   `df_select()`, `df_arrange()`, `df_group_by()`: wrappers arround
-    dplyr functions for suporting standard and non standard evaluations.
+    dplyr functions for supporting standard and non standard evaluations.
 -   `df_nest_by()`: Nest a tibble data frame using grouping specification.
 Supports standard and non standard evaluations.
 -   `df_split_by()`: Split a data frame by groups into subsets or data